15 Different Types of Peperomia Plants for Indoors with Names & Pictures

 Emerald Ripple Peperomia, Peperomia caperata

-Emerald Ripple Peperomia is a compact perennial houseplant that is easy to grow and adapts well to indoor growing conditions.
+Emerald Ripple Peperomia is a low-maintenance, compact, perennial plant that is easy to grow as it adapts well to various growing conditions.
+It is among low-light plants for the limited spaces on account of its compact size.

 2. Watermelon Peperomia (Peperomia argyreia)